← Back to articlesLooking Through Splayed Fingers: Fear, Race, and Who Gets to Look Away

 I pull my hand from my face.
 The blur remains.
 I write.

-(This essay is a preliminary articulation of arguments that will be further developed in a forthcoming academic work.)
+(This essay offers an initial articulation of arguments to be developed in a forthcoming academic work.)

 Share this article